Point Reyes: The wreck of San Agustin, 1595

-Portolá's inland expedition and the establishment of missions
+Portolá's inland expedition and the establishment of missions, 1769-1843

 Despite reports of a lovely land populated by friendly tribes, Spain neglected California until the second half of the 18th century.
 By that time, trade had become an important source of income, and it was becoming clear that the nation controlling California's harbors would reap incredible profits.
 When England, France, and Russia began to covet California's coast, the King of Spain knew it was time to fortify it.
-To identify sites for presidios and missions, an overland expedition of 67 men and 100 pack mules left San Diego in 1769.
+The Portolá expedition of 67 men and 100 pack mules left San Diego in 1769.
 Led by Gaspar de Portolá, the governor of Baja California, they began walking to the largest known harbor, Monterey Bay.
 Portolá expected more of a harbor than what they found at Monterey, and decided they must not have reached it yet.
 Pushing on north along the coast, they instead discovered San Francisco Bay.
 Prior to that, from a high point on the coast south of Pacifica, they saw and recognized (from the description of Manila Galleon pilot Cabrera Bueno) Point Reyes and the Farallon Islands.
 The expedition was blocked from going farther north toward Point Reyes by the Golden Gate and San Francisco Bay, since they had no boats.

-Beginning with Portolá's expedition, Spain began establishing presidios and missions.
+Beginning with Portolá's expedition, Spain began establishing presidios and Spanish missions in California ((1769–1833)).
 By 1817, Mission San Rafael was established and padres began journeying to Point Reyes, intent on enticing the Coast Miwok to the mission.
 Although they were successful in convincing many to settle at the mission, it was soon clear that the Coast Miwoks were not thriving.
 Serious outbreaks of smallpox and pneumonia killed many.
 Those who survived sickened from a wide variety of other illnesses, such as colds and measles.
 Birth rates dropped, and mortality rates increased at an alarming rate.
 Since the missions depended upon healthy workers for their prosperity, these illnesses foretold their demise.

-Mexico gained independence from Spain and possession of California in 1821.
+In 1821, Mexico gained independence from Spain and possession of California in the Mexican War of Independence.
 Most mission land was subdivided and into large land grants used mainly for cattle ranching.
-Being mostly unsuitable for cattle, Point Reyes itself and Drake's Bay became part of Rancho Punta de los Reyes Sobrante (Sobrante means "leftover") in 1843.
+In 1843, Point Reyes itself and Drake's Bay being mostly unsuitable for cattle, became part of Rancho Punta de los Reyes Sobrante (Sobrante means "leftover").
 This was only a few years before cession of California to the United States, which led to decades of confusion and boundary battles.